gvanrossum/gvanrossum.github.io/interviews/BrettCannon.md

 course, CS 61A, has an entrance exam.
 And I was afraid there was going to be potentially some object-oriented programming questions.
 I had already learned C at that point.
 So I was searching for a language to basically learn a bit more programming before I had to take that exam.

-Well, you could choose C++ or Java.
+**Well, you could choose C++ or Java.**

+Yeah, potentially.

 **Those would have been the obvious choices in 2000.**